Gran Hermano (Spanish TV series) season 10: Ana Toro

 Ana Toro was 36 years old and was from Granada.
 She entered the House on the Day 1.
 She had a special friendship with Germán.
-Ana was designing her own dresses and she was a very charismatic girl.
+Ana was designing her own dresses and was a very charismatic girl.
 She had problems with Loli and Almudena for her to be evicted.
-She was expelled on the Day 24 by 48,3 % of the votes without be in the House 10.
-She returned on the Day 87 to the House 1 with Eve and Gema, and she managed to return to be a competitor on the Day 94.
-The program decided to expelled her on the Day 101 for having told things of the exterior to the other contestants.
+She was expelled on the Day 24 by 48.3 % of the votes without being in the House 10.
+She returned on the Day 87 to the House 1 with Eve and Gema, and managed to return to be a competitor on the Day 94.
+The program decided to expel her on the Day 101 for having told things about the outside world to the other contestants.